TheLastMillennial/HD-Picture-Viewer/ReadMe.md

 #### Example picture:
 - Sending all the files from one of the `Example` folders is a good start.
 They are known to work with this program.
 - The example photo is of a cute puppy!
 It was photographed by Alex Glanville.
 Used with permission.
-You can see more of his work on his instagram: @alex.takes.pics
+You can see more of his work on his Instagram: @alex.takes.pics

 ## FAQ